World War III (DC Comics): Synopsis

-Five weeks before the main events of the series, Martian Manhunter tries to telepathically fight Black Adam following his near obliteration of Bialya, first disguising himself as a young girl, but is overwhelmed by his darkest memory and flees into space, from where he will observe the upcoming battle, which is narrated through his point of view.
+Five weeks before the main events of the series, Martian Manhunter tries to telepathically fight Adam following his near obliteration of Bialya, first disguising himself as a young girl, but is overwhelmed by his darkest memory and flees into space, from where he will observe the upcoming battle, which is narrated through his point of view.

-During Week 50, Black Adam rampages all over the planet, killing many innocent citizens, leaving destruction and disease behind him.
-For example, the Leaning Tower of Pisa and many in the city are slain.
-Sydney, Australia is also devastated.
-The Great Pyramids are damaged.
+During Week 50, Adam rampages around the world, killing countless civilians and damaging the Leaning Tower of Pisa and the Great Pyramids.

-Father Time unsuccessfully tries to stop him on American shores and his face is ripped off for his efforts (though he survives).
-In retaliation for the attack despite him not crossing America's borders, Black Adam throws an aircraft carrier at New York City.
+Father Time unsuccessfully tries to stop Adam, who rips off his face.
+In retaliation, Adam throws an aircraft carrier at New York City before Firestorm and Firehawk destroy it.